Core Memory: Louisiana Native American Basketry

-Core Memory draws from the creative legacy of the H. Sophie Newcomb Memorial College and its prescient synthesis of art, craft, and design to understand weaving technologies.
+The Core Memory exhibitions, Louisiana Native American Basketry and Encoded, draw from the creative legacy of the H. Sophie Newcomb Memorial College and its prescient synthesis of art, craft, and design to understand weaving technologies.
 Core Memory puts into conversation two modalities of weaving: Indigenous basketry and the emergent field of systems-based textiles.
 The exhibit explores disparate approaches toward media, tradition and composition – and investigates the animating forces within each artist’s creative practice.

 For more information, please visit the LNAB website